Crew

-A crew is a body or a class of people who work at a common activity, generally in a structured or hierarchical organization.
+A crew is a body or a group of people who work at a common activity, generally in a structured or hierarchical organization.
 A location in which a crew works is called a crewyard or a workyard.
 The word has nautical resonances: the tasks involved in operating a ship, particularly a sailing ship, providing numerous specialities within a ship's crew, often organised with a chain of command.
 Traditional nautical usage strongly distinguishes officers from crew, though the two groups combined form the ship's company.
-Members of a crew are often referred to by the title crewman or crew-member.
+Members of a crew are often referred to by the titles crewmate, crewman or crew-member.

-Crew also refers to the sport of rowing, where teams row competitively in racing shells.